kg4zow/remarkable.jms1.info/src/scripts/index.md

 $ perl -MJSON -e1
 ```

-If it shows the next command prompt without printing anything, it is installed.
+If it shows the next command prompt without printing anything, the module is installed.

 If it shows a message like this ...